sstrat/MartisorAR/README.md

 # MartisorAR
-Its an unity aplication which creates an ornament with augmented reality The app recognize "Programming with Patience" logo and change it with an image chosen by user.
+Its an unity aplication which creates an ornament with augmented reality The app recognize "Programming with Patience" logo and changes it with an image chosen by user.

 # With AR